The Forecasting performance of the Factor model with Martingale Difference errors: Empirical Results

-In this section we investigate the ability of FMMDE and SW model in predicting key macroeconomic aggregates, such as Real Personal Income (RPI), Industrial Production index (IP), Unemployment Rate (UR), Nonfarm Employment (PAYEMS), headline Consumer Price index inflation (CPI) and Core CPI inflation (CoCPI).
-The same exercise will be extended to all series that compose the dataset, reporting the results in an aggregate fashion to better appreciate the proportion of the series that are most likely to be predicted by the two methods.
+This section reports the results of the forecasting analysis for the Industrial Production index (IP), Unemployment Rate (UR), Nonfarm Employment (PAYEMS), Consumer Price index inflation (CPI), and Core CPI inflation (CoCPI).